IAAPA Expos Show Policies

 - If you witness or experience conduct that violates the guidelines

-- Conduct in violation of these guidelines should be brought promptly to the attention of event security or any IAAPA staff member.
+- Conduct in violation of these guidelines should be brought promptly to the attention of event security and an IAAPA Human Resources team member.
+If a Human Resources team member is not immediately available to address the concern, please notify any member of the IAAPA leadership team or the IAAPA expo operations team.

 - Consequences of Unacceptable Behavior